-Under the Affordable Care Act (ACA), birth control is a covered benefit without co-pay or deductible for woman with Penn Student Health insurance, bought your health plan through your employer, through your state marketplace, or from another private company.
-Birth control methods covered by the ACA are birth control patches, birth control pills, birth control rings, birth control shots, cervical cap, contraceptive implant, diaphragm, IUD, permanent contraception methods, emergency contraception and female condoms.
+Under the Affordable Care Act (ACA), plans in the Health Insurance Marketplace must cover contraceptive methods (birth control) for all women, as prescribed by a health care provider.
+Contraceptive methods covered by the ACA are birth control patches, birth control pills, birth control rings, birth control shots, cervical cap, contraceptive implant, diaphragm, IUD, permanent contraception methods, emergency contraception and female condoms.

 Click here for the "Guide for Missed Oral Contraceptive Pills"